ecofic/tailor.js/README.md

 ### Detects geo location abilities
 TailorJS uses a token to let the server know whether the user's browser has geolocation capabilities.

+## Frequently Asked Questions (FAQ)
+Here are some of the questions asked about TailorJS

 # Using TailorJS
 To use TailorJS you can follow the step-by-step instructions below or look at it all together.